GeoscienceAustralia/uncover-ml/_sources/scripts.txt

 Example Learning pipeline
 -------------------------

- - maketargets - turns a shapefile of targets into an hdf5 file of targets
- - cvindexer - takes the targets and returns indices to split the targets into folds
+ - maketargets - turns a shapefile of targets into an hdf5 file of targets and returns indices to split the targets into folds.
  - extractfeats - takes targets and geotiffs, extracts pixels/patches at the target locations and puts them into hdf5 chunk files (#chunks = #cpus), total number of files = #geotiffs * #chunks